mateors/javascript/microverse.md

 ### Troubleshooting GitHub Classroom assignments
 If you cannot see any workflows on the Actions page, learn [how to fix it](https://github.com/microverse-students/autograding-troubles-js/blob/main/README.md)

+## Submit Your Project & Provide Feedback
+You are one step closer to joining Microverse! 🙌

+Use this form to submit each of the projects you complete with your partners.
+Each project must have been completed synchronously using pair programming over video conferencing.

+You will also answer some questions about your experience with your coding partner.
+We value your opinion greatly, so please be truthful in your answers.
+If you both give each other good reviews and get accepted, you may become coding partners for the full-time program.

+Your project will not be evaluated until both you and your partner submit this form, so please make sure you both complete this in a timely manner.

+*If your partner did not show up or respond to your emails, please submit the re-pairing request form listed in your partner introductory email.
+DO NOT submit this form.*